nod-ai/pytorch/ZoomNotes.md

 This error is thrown in the `test_parallel_cow_materialize_error` test in the torch device type tests because of many parallel references being held on the same tensor.
 This will only throw in debug mode.
 I think we can ignore this since this same error is thrown on the CPU backend in debug mode, and passes in release.

+Note on error in `test_grad_scaling_state_dict`, this error occurs in the instance check `isinstance(s1._scale, torch.FloatTensor)` because, despite their datatypes being equal, the PU1 dispatch key is a mismatch with the CPU dispatch key of the `FloatTensor` class.
+These tensor types are deprecated anyways, and the rest of the test works so we can just ignore - if we want to we can add a `torch.zoom.FloatTensor` (though this is a deprecated design pattern and likely frowned upon).
+The real correct thing to do is to refactor the instance check.
+See `python_tensor.cpp:Tensor_instancecheck`